rathanon-dev/rathanon-dev/README.md

   Designed and developed embedded systems using microcontrollers like ESP32 and STM32.
 - **Awards and Certificates**:
   Certificates from competitions and activities related to engineering and IT, such as ABU Robocon 2020.

-## Work Readiness and Self-Improvement
-- Ready to start work immediately
-- Committed to continuously improving my knowledge and skills, particularly in software and hardware engineering.

 ## IT Infrastructure Expertise
 - Proficient in **Linux** and using **Docker** and **Virtual Machines (VM)**
 - Skilled in troubleshooting and maintaining servers

-## Personal Qualities
+## Work Readiness & Personal Qualities
+- Available to start immediately
-- Responsible, proactive, and eager to learn new things
+- Responsible, proactive, and eager to learn
-- Committed to continuously improving knowledge and skills, particularly in software and hardware engineering
+- Committed to continuous improvement, especially in software and hardware engineering

 ## Contact